 Target 2025: Be certified to the BNQ Healthy Enterprise standard – Prevention, promotion and organizational practices conducive to health and wellness in the workplace

 To encourage top organizational performance and effectiveness, the CAM will review, analyze and refine its procedures and practices with an accent on innovation and creativity.
 It must better structure its technological tools to provide the data and information its needs for to make decisions and, ultimately, maximize its target audiences impact and support for the Montréal arts ecosystem.

-- Implement and optimize mechanisms and procedures that ensure an optimal knowledge transfer and retain organizational knowledge.
+- Implement a process to ensure knowledge transfer and retain organizational knowledge

 The turmoil resulting from the pandemic has given way to global economic uncertainty.
 After a period of severe paralysis, the cultural community faces an unsure future.
 Its responsibility for guiding and supporting Montréal artists to a degree that meets their needs makes it a duty for CAM to explore all financial avenues at its disposal.
 Like any organization, it is determined to increase its impact despite the constraints sometimes imposed by budget capacities.
 In addition to relying on a relationship of trust with the municipal government and in consultation with the arts community, the CAM will endeavour to diversify its potential revenues through partnerships.
 It will also optimize rentals at the Maison du Conseil while developing and promoting a new philanthropic culture.